stainless-steel/sqlite3-src/README.md

 The package provides [SQLite][1].

+The following Cargo features are supported:

+* `bound` to compile SQLite from the source code that comes with the package, ignoring any versions that might be installed in the system.

 ## Contribution

 Your contribution is highly appreciated.
 Do not hesitate to open an issue or a